Jaycode88/ecofriendlynetwork/README.md

 - [WAVE](https://wave.webaim.org/) Used to check accesability.
 - [UI.dev](https://ui.dev/amiresponsive) Used to create am I responsive image.
 - [Pytest](https://pypi.org/project/pytest/) Used for Python unit testing.
+- [Jest](https://jestjs.io/) Used for Javascript testing.

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://tim.2bn.dev/)  for his amazing help, advice and support throughout the development of this project.
-- - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the great advice.
 - I would like to thank freinds for there on going support.